-Photo by Melina Ludwig
+Photo by Greg O’Loughlin

 He is currently working on a book for Vanderbilt University Press on Fr.
 Aloysius Orengo and the early Catholic Church in Middle Tennessee.
 Recent published writings are posted below.
 For a more extensive list, please visit the Selected Writings Portfolio page.
 Thanks for visiting!